Heartwarming / Avatar: The Last Airbender The Search

 Reaches new heights when she finally finds her mother.
 Ursa, as Noriko, met Azula who went on a Motive Rant, all Noriko could do is apologize to Azula for not loving her enough, and then doesn't hesitate to accept the Mother of Faces offer to return her memories, even knowing they would be bad, for her children.

-Zuko's reunion with his mother is far from the joyful one he and most of the fanbase hoped for, and there is a lot of pain and regret on both sides.
-But while Zuko is clearly hurt and hasn't fully forgiven his mother for abandoning him yet, he still strives to be a good person and not act angry toward her, doing his best to comfort her and allowing her to tell him her side of the story in full.
+Zuko's reunion with his mother is far from as joyful a one he and most of the fanbase hoped for, and there is a lot of pain and regret on both sides.
+However, both Zuko and Ursa are dedicated to rebuilding their relationship and the story bookends with Zuko asking his mother to tell him all about the story of her life.
 It helps put the sweet in this Bittersweet Ending.

-"I may not have the have the right to be, but I'm proud of you."
+Ursa: "I may not have the right to be, but I'm proud of you too."